How to Pick the Best Game Influencer Marketing Strategy for Your Gaming Studio

 by Game Marketing Genie, on 02-Jun-2020 14:02:56

-And so, with this tactic so crucial in today’s landscape, if your gaming studio doesn’t have an effective strategy, it will fall behind.
+And with this tactic so crucial in today’s landscape, your gaming studio will fall behind if it doesn’t have an effective strategy.
 That’s where this article comes in.
 Here’s what you need to know to develop an effective plan for your company.

 What is influencer marketing?

-Influencer marketing is any marketing campaign in which a company works with an influencer and their channel.
+Influencer marketing is any marketing campaign in which a company works with a social personality and their channel.
 These personalities come in different shapes and sizes, from pop culture icons like the Jenners and Kardashians to micro-influencers like book bloggers or expert mycologists.
+We call these people influencers because they have a certain amount of sway over their peers.

 There’s also social proof, in which we trust what other people say about brands more than what they say about themselves.
 That’s why we read reviews of books and movies and ask our friends for music and restaurant recommendations.